biofuture/Ublastx_stageone/README.md

 ARGs_OAP manual
 ===============

+**We found some problem for the -s option, please do not use this feature temporally**

 **Usful links:**

 1) **A step by step video tutorial (less than 10 min) can be accessed from: https://www.youtube.com/watch?v=PCr1ctXvZPk**